Our History

 The driving force for the creation of the San Gorgonio section of ACS was Dr. Francis Gunther.

 Dr. Gunther spent his youth in Colorado and graduated with a B.S. in chemistry from the University of Colorado in 1939.
-Shortly after receiving his M. A. in chemistry from UCLA in 1941, he was employed by Dr. Walter Ebeling as a laboratory assistant in the Division of Entomology of the University of California Citrus Experiment Station (UC CES) in Riverside.
-In 1947, Dr. Gunther completed his Ph.D. in chemistry at UCLA in 1947 and was promoted to Assistant Insect Toxicologist at the Citrus Experiment Station.
+Shortly after receiving his M.A. in chemistry from UCLA in 1941, he was employed by Dr. Walter Ebeling as a laboratory assistant in the Division of Entomology of the University of California Citrus Experiment Station (UC CES) in Riverside.
+In 1947, Dr. Gunther completed his Ph.D. in chemistry at UCLA and was promoted to Assistant Insect Toxicologist at the Citrus Experiment Station.

 Around this time, he was involved in ACS at the Southern California section and led the quest to branch off the eastern portion of the Southern California section, partly because distance and traffic made it difficult to attend meetings centered in the Los Angeles area.
 In 1949, the San Gorgonio section was charted by then ACS president Dr. Linus Pauling and Dr. Gunther became the first chairman of the newly chartered section.